 The laying in concrete is made possible by the special material: aquatherm red pipe consists of the plastic polypropylene, specifically of the material fusiolen® PP-R FS developed by aquatherm.
 This material offers a high degree of safety due to its flame-retardant properties (building material class B1) and its corrosion resistance.
 For comparison: Metal sprinkler systems can only be installed in concrete using special protective measures.
 The reason for this is corrosion, which inevitably occurs when metal and moist concrete meet.
 The special protection of metal pipe systems makes installation in concrete complex and expensive.

 Meeting deadlines thanks to prefabrication

-Thanks to Fusion, the aquatherm red pipe system was joined to form a homogeneous, materially bonded and thus safe unit.
-The pipe and fitting were briefly heated with the help of tools provided for this purpose and then simply joined together.
+Thanks to fusion, the aquatherm red pipe system was joined to form a homogeneous, materially bonded and thus safe unit.
+The pipe and fitting were briefly heated using tools designed for this purpose and then simply joined together.
 In the construction project, strand pipes were also used, which were prefabricated directly in the aquatherm factory.

 “Prefabrication contributed significantly to meeting the timed shell construction deadlines, as the elements were delivered on time and the welding on the formwork was reduced to a minimum,” says Thomas Schwarz.
 “No small-scale material logistics and stocking of individual parts were necessary on site.
 The assembly personnel could be continuously and effectively planned, deployed and kept on hand due to the prefabrication.”